pixelistik/request_log_analyzer/README.md

 In the examples above, we used `request_log_analyzer` for individual insights.

-But it can also be used to continuously feed data into a Graphite or Prometheus data store, in order to be used for monitoring.
+But it can also be used to continuously feed data into a Graphite, InfluxDB or Prometheus data store, in order to be used for monitoring.

 	$ request_log_analyzer -t 5 \
 		--graphite-server localhost \